mixxorz/slippers/docs/docs/template-tags-filters.md

 {{ variable|match:"key1:value1,key2:value2,key3:value3" }}
 ```

-Tip: You can use the `default` filter to set a default value for no matches.
+Tip: You can use the `default` filter to set a default value if there are no matches.

 ```twig
 {% with my_variable="nomatch" %}